leecottrellPTC/JavaOOPLectures2020/README.md

 # JavaOOPLectures2020
-These files contain the lecture code for my Object Oriented Class at PTC>
+These files contain the lecture code for my Object Oriented Class at PTC.